 CAN I FISH ALL YEAR ROUND?
 CAN I FISH WHENEVER I LIKE?

 This depends strictly on where you are fishing.

 On game fishing rivers, which are the most common river designation in Wales (i.e. dominant species are trout and salmon) there is a “close season” in the autumn and winter to protect game fish while they spawn.
 If you fish on trout or salmon river in Wales in the close season, you could face a hefty fine and even a court appearance.
 Open season on a lot of Welsh rivers, but not all, is from March 3rd – September 30th inclusive, but can vary locally, for example West Wales rivers open on 1st April for game fish.
 So you should always check the NRW bylaws.

 In stillwaters holding wild brown trout there is an open season, usually running from 20th March to 17th October, though it does vary regionally.
 In the winter from Mid October these venues must close to protect spawning fish.
-Lakes, stillwaters and ponds holding stocked rainbow trout (and other stocked, artificially reared trout species) can stay open all year round.
+Enclosed lakes, stillwaters and ponds holding stocked rainbow trout (and other stocked, artificially reared trout species) can stay open all year round.

 On rivers with coarse fish (i.e. all species except trout and salmon, such as grayling, pike or chub) there is a “close season” in the spring (from March 15 – June 15 inclusive) to protect coarse fish while they spawn.
 In stillwaters there is no coarse fishing close season, except for special cases of some waters that are designated as ‘Sites of Special Scientific Interest’, where the coarse fish close season still applies.
 Some canals can be designated SSSI’s with a close season so best to check them too.

 It is best to check local bylaws to avoid getting into trouble, these can be found on the NRW website.